How are PCBs made? A Beginner's Guide to the PCB Manufacturing Process

 Step Eight: Automated Optical Inspection

-A machine performs automated optical inspection (AOI) to detect defects.
-AOI compares the printed circuit boards to the Extended Gerber design, serving as a quality checkpoint.
+A machine performs automated optical inspection (AOI) to detect surface mount assembly (SMA) defects.
+AOI compares the printed circuit boards to the Extended Gerber design on several parameters, including the circuit width and height, components, and connections.

 Step Nine: Laminating the PCB Layers

-Layers are bonded together using epoxy resin-soaked fiberglass sheets and copper foil.
-These are pressed together and heat-laminated.
+Layers of the PCB are bonded together using epoxy resin-soaked fibreglass sheets and copper foil.
+These are pressed together and lamented under extreme heat and pressure.

-Once it's been cleaned, the PCB undergoes a chemical treatment.
+Once the PCB has been cleaned after the drilling process, it undergoes chemical treatment.
 During this process, a very thin layer of copper, just a few microns thick, is applied to cover the uppermost layer of the board and fill the recently drilled holes.
-These holes initially reveal the fiberglass substrate within the panel.
+Without the plating process, these holes reveal the fibreglass substrate within the panel.

 Step Twelve: Outer Layer Imaging and Etching

 After imaging the outer layer with photoresist, a protective layer of tin is plated over the copper.
-Following that, the etching procedure eliminates any excess copper and residual resistance, leaving just the required copper design.
+The etching procedure eliminates any unwanted copper and residual resistance, leaving just the required copper design.

 Step Thirteen: PCB Surface Treatment and Finishing